jmann6/Map_A_Day/README.md

 Map_A_Day
 =========

 Personal goal of creating a map or graphic every day for 365 days.
-I hope to learn a lot of new mapping tools and techniques in the process!
+I'm learning a lot of new tools and techniques in the process!

 ![ScreenShot](http://jasonhoward.info/wp-content/uploads/2014/09/Screen-Shot-2014-09-29-at-5.04.11-PM.png)